Build Once, Monitor Continuously: Persistent Semantic Mapping via Autonomous Exploration and Open-Vocabulary Object Updates: System

-\textbf{Representation}.
 Our semantic map is a hybrid representation.
-At the lower level, we utilize a 2D occupancy grid map $M$ that captures the spatial information of the free space and obstacles in the environment.
-At the higher level, we construct a topological map $G_{T}(V)$, where $V =\{v_{1}, v_{2}, \dots, v_{n}\} $ are the nodes representing uniquely detected objects (Fig.~\ref{fig:overview}(d)).
-Each node $v_{i}$ has the following attributes. \begin{itemize} \item $v_{i}.category$: Object category label \item $v_{i}.position$: Mean position of the object computed in the reference frame of the occupancy map.
-This attribute connects the topological map to the occupancy map in a hierarchical way. \item $v_{i}.confidence$: confidence score of the detected object from object detection \end{itemize} This representation facilitates quicker object association and easy update of the nodes in the event of changes in environment.
+At the lower level, we use a 2D occupancy grid map $M$ that captures the free space and obstacles in the environment.
+At the higher level, we build a \emph{semantic object graph} defined by a set of nodes \( V = \{v_1, v_2, \dots, v_n\} \), where each node \( v_i \) is one uniquely detected object (Fig.~\ref{fig:overview}(d)).
+We use the term object graph rather than topological map, since the nodes represent objects and not the connectivity of navigable space.
+Each node $v_{i}$ has the following attributes. \begin{itemize} \item $v_{i}.\text{id}$: A unique id of the object \item $v_{i}.\text{category}$: Object category label \item $v_{i}.\text{position}$: Mean 3D position of the object computed in the reference frame of the map via full SE(3) transforms.
+This attribute links the object graph to the occupancy map in a hierarchical way. \item $v_{i}.\text{confidence}$: the confidence score of the detected object from object detection \end{itemize} This representation facilitates fast object association and easy update of nodes during environment changes.

-\textbf{Construction}.
-To construct the semantic map, we first load the occupancy map $M$ built in Section~\ref{exp_and_map} and localize the robot in it.
-Then an empty topological map $G_{T}(V)$, $V=\{\}$ is initialized.
-Additionally, for each object category (e.g., tables, chairs, doors), a category-specific object association distance threshold $\delta_{\{category\}}$ is defined.
-The robot then starts tracking the traversal trajectory generated in Section~\ref{subsubsec:env_traverse}.
-Simultaneously, object detection and segmentation module is executed to detect objects in the field of view of the robot and compute their positions in the map $M$ frame of reference as illustrated in Fig.~\ref{fig:add_semmap}(a).

-As depicted in Fig.~\ref{fig:add_semmap}(b), for every detected object in the robot field of view, its minimum distance to the existing nodes of the corresponding category is calculated.
-If this distance $< \delta_{\{category\}}$, then that particular object is considered to be already represented on the map and hence \textit{not} added to $G_{T}$ again.
-If the minimum distance is greater than the threshold, then the object is added as a new node to $G_{T}$ as seen in Fig.~\ref{fig:add_semmap}(b).
-The result of this partial construction step is shown in Fig.~\ref{fig:add_semmap}(c).
-This process is continued until the robot completes the tracking of the traversal trajectory, with new nodes being added to $G_{T}$ as necessary.
-In this way, the semantic map is fully constructed, combining the geometric structure of the occupancy map $M$ with the layered semantic information of the topological map.